bkocis/general-shell-scripts/README.md

 - `suspend-if-battery-low.sh` - crontab based script that checks the battery status and in case of power is less then a chosen threshold value, an alarm tune is played, or the system is put to suspend, saving from an unwanted shutdown due to lack of power

-- `ascii collection` is a collection of asciis which one can use for various purposes in the shell
+- `ascii collection` contains asciis for any purpose